MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/distribution/sales-order-processing-part4-transaction-activity.md

 - Word templates for Microsoft Dynamics GP for the customer and document type must be enabled in the Template Configuration Manager window before you can send documents as .DOCX, .PDF, or .XPS attachments.

-- Depending on the document type and email service, Microsoft Word 2010 or later and Word templates for Dynamics GP are required.
+- Depending on the document type and email service, Microsoft Word 2010 or later, and Word templates for Dynamics GP are required.

     | **File format**  | **Word 2010 or later** | **Word templates** | **Web Client** |
     |------------------|------------------------|--------------------|